sunny7898/Docker-Code-server/README.md

 # Docker-Code-server
+Step1: Download the docker code-server image :
+Command ->  docker pull linuxserver/code-server

-This project can be run in two ways :
+Step2 : This project can be run in two ways :

 1. Using directly the docker command :

 docker create \